Top 5 Questions to Ask Before Buying Seedlings

 The answer is Yes, and it depends.

 Bareroot refers to a tree available for sale with its roots exposed.
-For most reforestation situations bareroot seedlings will provide survival rates of around 88%-90%.
-Planting with container seedlings can improve survival on droughty sites and may be planted early in the planting season (October/November) or late season planting (April/May) thus extending the planting season.
-However, under typical conditions during the normal planting window (December to March) bareroot seedlings will survive and grow equally well versus container seedlings.
+For most reforestation situations, bareroot seedlings will provide survival rates of around 88%-90%.
+Planting with container seedlings can improve survival on droughty sites and may be planted early in the planting season (October/November) or late season planting (April/May), thus extending the planting season.
+However, under typical conditions during the standard planting window (December to March), bareroot seedlings will survive and grow equally well versus container seedlings.

 4. What is the appropriately adapted seed source for my planting location

 Additionally, Performance Rating System scores (PRS) from the North Carolina State University Tree Improvement Cooperative are available for trees that have been tested in its field trials.
-It is critical when deciding between different genetic choices that the checklots in NCSU PRS data are from the same geographic location or provenance.
+When deciding between different genetic choices, the checklots in NCSU PRS data must be from the exact geographic location or provenance.
 Learn about pine seedling success and suggested seedling types and genetic makeup for planting in Texas, Louisiana, Arkansas, Oklahoma, South Carolina, and other states.
 For example, if you want to compare two families for use in South Carolina, the appropriate checklot in the PRS scoring will be the South Carolina checklot.
 Your forestry seedling vendor or consultant should be able to readily provide you with the information to provide the correct comparisons.
 Demand data transparency in making your seedling selection.

 Make sure the reforestation company you work with asks you about your goals for you and your family and helps you develop a plan to achieve those.
 They should communicate with you in a clear, transparent way the facts and data that support their claims.

-Ask about their quality control and tracking systems to make sure they are delivering you the high quality seedlings you expect.
+Ask about their quality control and tracking systems to ensure they deliver you the high-quality seedlings you expect.

-They should be able to deliver what you want, where you want it, when you want it.
-And your reforestation company should commit to being there for advice and support after planting until first thinning.
+They should be able to deliver what you want, where you want it when you want it.
+And your reforestation company should commit to being there for advice and support after planting until the first thinning.
 You are in this for the long haul – they should be too.

 Meet Michael Cunningham, Ph.D